alttch/bma-info/sim/modbus/port.rst

 If binding to serial ports, ensure the service user has access to devices.

-A single port listens on multiple TCP/serial ports if required.
+A single port service can listen on multiple TCP/serial ports if required.

 EAPI
 ====